Casting For a Device

 Fitting of the Device

-How will I know how to put my dog’s brace on?
+How do I put my pet's device on?

 Your pet’s device will also be shipped with additional information such as wearing schedules, care of device, etc. Your veterinarian may modify or change your wearing schedule to best fit their treatment plan.